 The EU Emissions Trading System (EU ETS) is the key policy introduced by the European Union to help meet its greenhouse gas emissions target of 8% below 1990 levels for the 2008 to 2012 period under the Kyoto protocol.
 The system began in January 2005 for stationary installations, such as large factories and power stations.

-The EU Aviation ETS Directive has been transposed into UK law in two stages and a subsequent amendment:
+The EU Aviation ETS Directive has been transposed into UK law.

 The regulators for EU ETS for aviation in the UK are:

 The CAA provides expert assistance and advice to Government and the UK regulators listed above to help ensure the smooth implementation of the System in the UK.
 It is not a regulator for EU ETS.
-For more information on the CAA’s role please contact Dave Miller at the CAA:
+For more information on the CAA’s role please contact Ian Russell at the CAA: